Background pattern

 France

-The manufacturer responsible for the release of batches is:
+The manufacturer responsible for batch release is:

 Sanofi Winthrop Industrie - 1541 avenue Marcel Mérieux - 69280 Marcy l’Etoile - France